 And the right of publicity may be extended beyond advertising cases.
 A famous person may wish to prevent appropriation of the public appeal of his personality by a telecast reproduction of his performance, a biography, or by use of his photograph for illustrating newspapers or magazines.
 Here, as in the advertising situation, the right of privacy has sometimes been considered waived because of plaintiff's past exposure in the public limelight, but this would not be a ground for denying relief under the right of publicity.
-And, where courts have sometimes held that plaintiff's privacy interest was outweighed by the public's interest in news or information, the balance may now swing in plaintiff's favor if both his privacy and publicity interests are considered.
+And, where courts have sometimes held that plaintiff's privacy interest was out-